tj90241/salt-openstack/README.md

 Once complete, create a pillar record for your WAN-facing host under the `hover` pillar directory.
-The name of the pillar file should be the name of the WAN- facing minion (e.g., `/srv/pillar/hover/some_minion.sls`).
+The name of the pillar file should be the name of the WAN- facing host/minion (e.g., `/srv/pillar/hover/myhost.sls`).
 In the pillar file, use the template below to provide the domain(s) you wish to update, along with the credentials for the domain.
 You may then specify A/AAAA records to maintain along with the interface on the minion which contains the publicly routable address that should be used to populate the A/AAAA records.
 ```
 hover:
   example.com: